 Declaration of Biological Shipments

 - A Declaration of Biological Shipments may also be required when shipping.
 It is recommended to include this document as it describes the package contents in detail and whether the material is infectious or not.
-Refer to Appendix C for a copy of a Declaration of Biological Shipments form.
+Refer to our “Shipping Checklist and Forms” document for a copy of a Declaration of Biological Shipments form.

 - Shipments exported out of the United States require a Destination Control Statement.
 It should be included with the commercial invoice, waybill and any export control documents that accompany a shipment to its destination.
 Refer to our “Shipping Checklist and Forms” document.

 - Contact your preferred courier and proceed with shipment of samples.

 - If shipping from outside of North America, consider using World Courier, BioCare, or other couriers who top-up with dry ice during package transit.